 - Oligonucleotide programs: In our neuromuscular programs, we chemically link EEVs to oligonucleotides.
 EEV-PMOs are highly programmable and can upregulate or downregulate gene expression.
-We are developing a potential therapy for patients with DMD as our lead program.
+We are developing a potential therapy for patients with DMD as our most advanced lead program.
 In patients with DMD, there are mutations in or deletions of regions in the genetic code responsible for dystrophin production.
 These mutations or deletions result in the creation of incomplete RNA sequences, which fail to create functional dystrophin.
 By using our EEV-PMO, we have demonstrated in animal models that we can skip mutated sequences, allowing the cell to create functional dystrophin.
-In our other neuromuscular development programs for Pompe disease and myotonic dystrophy type 1 (DM1), we use a variety of strategies to down-regulate gene expression to prevent translation of proteins.
+Our second lead program is an EEV-PMO for the treatment of DM1, where we aim to correct mRNA splicing defects associated with muscle tissue development and insulin response to prevent the mistranslation of proteins.
+We plan to follow this DM1 program with neuromuscular development programs for additional exon skipping amenable populations in DMD and Pompe disease and in the downregulation of gene expression for a range of immunology indications.
 The backbone EEV and oligonucleotide chemistries are the same across the various applications, and if successful, we anticipate that we can leverage our approach across a wide range of diseases by simply coding the sequence needed to impact gene expression. - Antibody programs: Our approach relies on leveraging an EEV-antibody, which binds to a protein of interest.
 This complex is then marked by an endogenous protein within the cell for degradation, mimicking a way that the body disposes of viral intruders.
 Preclinical studies have demonstrated efficient intracellular delivery of a variety of full and partial domain antibodies.
 Our antibody degraders follow the same basic design, with the only significant change being the antibody sequence needed to target the disease-causing protein of interest. - Enzyme/protein related programs: EEVs can be linked to an enzyme critical to maintaining specific steps in a cell's metabolic processes.
 Patients lacking a given enzyme will fail to produce proteins needed to maintain the viability of cells in the body or will suffer a buildup of toxic byproducts, either of which can result in disease and potentially death.
 We have generated a number of EEV-enzyme conjugates, including ENTR-501 for MNGIE, a fatal mitochondrial disease, for which we have completed IND-enabling studies.
-Non-human primate (NHP) pharmacokinetic and acute and chronic toxicology studies indicated both a long circulating half-life and a favorable tolerability profile, which may serve as a foundation upon which our ERT programs can later build.
-We are also exploring the use of EEVs as a novel non-viral vector for the delivery of CRISPR-Cas to enable highly efficient approaches to gene editing. - A simple and scalable construct designed to translate from preclinical to clinical development across our therapeutic programs: EEVs are comprised of small serum-stable cyclic peptides of approximately 10 amino acid residues or fewer produced via synthetic chemistry. - EEVs have been manufactured efficiently to clinical scale and, because we use well-understood chemical conjugation methods to link EEVs to our oligonucleotides, antibodies
+NHP pharmacokinetic and acute and chronic toxicology studies indicated both a long circulating half-life and a favorable tolerability profile, which may serve as a foundation upon which our ERT programs can later build.
+We are also exploring the use of EEVs as a novel non-viral vector for the delivery of CRISPR-Cas to enable highly efficient approaches to gene editing.

-- and enzymes of interest, we believe manufacturing the final drug product can be optimized.
+- A simple and scalable construct designed to translate from preclinical to clinical development across our therapeutic programs: EEVs are comprised of small serum-stable cyclic peptides of approximately 10 amino acid residues or fewer produced via synthetic chemistry. - EEVs have been manufactured efficiently to clinical scale and, because we use well-understood chemical conjugation methods to link EEVs to our oligonucleotides, antibodies and enzymes of interest, we believe manufacturing the final drug product can be optimized.
 We have experience manufacturing an EEV therapeutic candidate, ENTR-501, under Good Manufacturing Practices (GMP). - The size of EEVs implies that they are unlikely to be presented on the surface of immune cells, and therefore we believe the risk of immunogenicity is low and limited to the conjugate of the EEV therapeutic candidate.